Can I bring a referral from another radiology provider?

 This usually depends on where you are having your x-ray.
 For example, if it is on your abdomen, then yes.
 But if it is your wrist, ankle, or wisdom teeth, then you will not need to.

-How are cone-beam x-rays different from other x-rays?
+How are cone-beam CT different from other x-rays?

 What risks are associated with x-rays when pregnant?